-The British Thoracic Society (BTS) guidelines recommend testing for underlying causes including measurement of immunoglobulins (IgA, IgM, IgG and IgE), testing to exclude ABPA (specific IgE to Aspergillus, IgG to Aspergillus and eosinophil count).
-Sputum culture to exclude nontuberculous mycobacteria (NTM) and measurement of autoantibodies are also suggested.
+The recommendations of the British Thoracic Society (BTS) suggest checking for underlying factors involving immunoglobulin tests (IgA, IgM, IgG, and IgE), and testing to exclude ABPA (specific IgE to Aspergillus, IgG to Aspergillus, and eosinophil count).
+Sputum culture to exclude nontuberculous mycobacteria (NTM) and assessment of autoantibodies are also suggested.
 Testing for cystic fibrosis (CF) (sweat test and/or screening for common CF mutations) is recommended for patients aged younger than 40 years or with recurrent Pseudomonas aeruginosa and Staphylococcus aureus isolation, or upper lobe predominant disease irrespective of age.

 Chest radiography is usually the initial study performed in suspected bronchiectasis.

 Signs on chest x-ray include the identification of parallel linear densities, tram-track opacities, or ring shadows reflecting thickened and abnormally dilated bronchial walls.

 Signs of complications/exacerbations, such as patchy densities due to mucoid impaction (mucus may become of high density due to chronic inspissation) and consolidation, volume loss secondary to mucoid bronchial obstruction or chronic cicatrization are also seen.